 – Heavy Card: like credit card

-First remove you drawer from the cabinet frame and place it on a solid surface (table/floor).
-Take your contact paper and cut it 1/4″ bigger on all sides then the cabinet base.
+First remove your drawer from the cabinet frame and place it on a solid surface (table/floor).
+Take your contact paper and cut it 1/4″ bigger on all sides than the cabinet base.
 I placed the paper on top of the drawer and cut from there but you could measure.